pdasika82/dropwizard-boilerplate/README.md

 ## Database

-[PostgreSql](http://www.postgresql.org/) databse is used.
+[PostgreSql](http://www.postgresql.org/) database is used.
 Database connection details are defined in `src/dist/config/base-service-dev.yml`.